proj-coursebook/file-manager/README.md

 - To work on a package, go to `packages/<package-name>` and follow its README.
 - To try an example, go to `examples/<example-name>` and follow its README.
+- To run the playground, go to `playground/<package-name>` and follow its README.
 - For documentation, see the `docs` folder.

 ## Contributing